Highlights about Canada

 - High quality of life that is safe and secure

-- Canada is the top Organisation for Economic Co-operation and Development (OECD) country in spending per student on public postsecondary education
+- Canada is one of the top Organisation for Economic Co-operation and Development (OECD) countries in spending per student on public postsecondary education

 - Ethnically diverse - Toronto, Montreal and Vancouver are home to large immigrant population

 - Research and development at universities in Canada is conducted at one of the highest rates among OECD and G8 countries

 - Academic programs are offered in English or French, with some institutions offering instruction in both languages

 - Trimester system with admission in September, January, and May

 Did you know?

 - Canada regularly ranks among the top 10 countries in the United Nations Quality of Life Index.

 - Canada’s universities are among the world’s best.
 In 2016, 4 Canadian universities ranked in the top 100 of the ARWU (Shanghai Ranking) and 15 others in the top 500; 3 ranked in the top 50 of the QS World University Rankings and 10 others in the top 300; and 3 ranked in the top 100 of the Times Higher Education World University Rankings, while 5 others ranked in the top 200.